UCF/CM-Custom-Email-Template/readme.md

 ## Wishlist/TODOs
-- Wrap this code in a Yeoman generator
 - Litmus and SES integration for testing
 - HTML entity/special character processing (ASCII)
 - HTML uglifying with max line width handling